JPerez00/PokeNext.js/README.md

 ## Start Editing

 - Edit the Home page by modifying `app/page.tsx`,
-- Edit the Pokemon card displayed in the home page by modifiying `app/component/PokemonCard.tsx`,
+- Edit the Pokemon card displayed on the home page by modifying `app/component/PokemonCard.tsx`,
 - Edit the Pokemon detail page by modifying `app/pokemon/[name]/page.tsx`,
-- Edit all the Pokemon constants like names, type weaknesses & type colors by modifying the files inside `lib/...ts`,
+- Edit all the Pokemon constants like names, type weaknesses & type colours by modifying the files inside `lib/...ts`,
 - Edit the custom hook for data fetching by modifying `lib/usePokemonData.ts`:

 ## Data Caching

 One of the rules or requests of the PokéAPI [documentation page](https://pokeapi.co/docs/v2#fairuse), is to implement a way to locally cache resources whenever you request them.

-So I created a custom hook for data fetching, which includes efficient local caching using SWR and axios.
+So I created a custom hook for data fetching, which includes efficient local caching using SWR and Axios.
 The custom hook `lib/usePokemonData.ts` handles fetching the data and caching it locally to improve performance and reduce unnecessary network requests.

-For more details check the blog post on my website.
+For more details, and a step-by-step process, check the [blog post.](https://www.jorge-perez.dev/blog/poke-next-js)

 ## Font